kaio6fellipe/kubestronaut/CKA/README.md

 ## Day 14 (27 Dez 2024)

 - Mock Exam 5: 84% (2h)
-  - [ ] Need to review the topics around cluster troubleshooting and the usage of containerd with `nerdctl` and the usage of `journalctl` to troubleshoot the kubelet.
+  - [x] Need to review the topics around cluster troubleshooting and the usage of containerd with `nerdctl` and the usage of `journalctl` to troubleshoot the kubelet.

+## Day 15 (08 Jan 2025)

+- Mock Exam 6: 88% (2h)
+  - [x] Nothing to review, just need to pay attention to task description  and make sure it is being followed correctly.